Study techniques are powerful tools to enhance your learning, productivity, and focus. The best part? They make studying more enjoyable!

 According to Science Daily, research from the University of Notre Dame indicates that going to sleep shortly after acquiring new information is particularly advantageous for memory recall.
 The study confirms that sleeping immediately after learning something new enhances memory.

-Instead of pulling all-nighters or using your phone before bedtime, consider dedicating 30-60 minutes to studying.
-This could involve reviewing flashcards or revising your notes, and it can prove advantageous for your memory and overall learning experience.
+Instead of pulling all-nighters or scrolling through your phone before sleeping, try dedicating 30-60 minutes to studying.
+This could involve reviewing flashcards or revising your notes, helping to reinforce your memory and enhance your overall learning experience.

 16. The 9-8-7 Rule: